ramulugiragani/githutest03/doc/api/cli.md

 export USERNAME="nodejs" # will result in `nodejs` as the value.
 ```

-If you want to load environment variables from a file that does not exist, you
+If you want to load environment variables from a file that may not exist, you
 can use the [`--env-file-optional`][] flag instead.

 ### `-e`, `--eval "script"`